View on GitHub

 Usage: NAME [OPTIONS] [FILE]

-Open PAGE-XML file FILE (or stdin) and apply the XSL transformation "NAME.xsl"
+Open PAGE file XMLFILE (or stdin) and apply the XSL transformation "page-add-nsprefix-pc.xsl"

 Write the result to stdout, unless...